Parental Control¶

 -

-The profile schedule has not started.
+The profile schedule has not yet started.

 -

-The domain name you entered may be incorrect.
+The entered domain name may be incorrect.

 Bark Version¶